dwarfmaster/notmuch-mh/README.md

    duplicated subjects) and -s (number of spaces when identing) arguments.

-It requires JSON and Getopt::Std perl modules.
+It requires JSON, Getopt::Std and Term::ANSIColor
+perl modules.